joetor5/unix-dev-notes/ruby/debian-ruby-2.5.8.md

-# Installing Ruby 2.5.8 on Ubuntu 24.04
+# Installing Ruby 2.5.8 on Debian 12 / Ubuntu 24.04

-Ubuntu 24.04 ships with [OpenSSL](https://github.com/openssl/openssl) 3.0.
-This causes issues when compiling Ruby 2.5.8,
-since older Rubies may require OpenSSL 1.x. when building from source.
+The [OpenSSL](https://github.com/openssl/openssl) version included in Debian 12 / Ubuntu 24.04 repositories is 3.0.
+This causes issues when compiling Ruby 2.5.8, since older Rubies may require OpenSSL 1.x. when building from source.

 ## Install Prerequisites